zwubbena/sas-cartesian-product/README.md

 - ***A x B = {(a,d),(a,e),(a,f),(b,d),(b,e),(b,f),(c,d),(c,e),(c,f)}***

 So, from set A and set B we've created the Cartesian product A x B with nine ordered pairs.
-Those ordered pairs give all the possible combinations of elements from both set A and set B.
+Those ordered pairs give all of the possible combinations of elements from both set A and set B.

 Now let's look at a scenario of when we would use the Cartesian product.